Data migration

 However, this isn’t always possible.
 For instance, you can’t update your legacy web-to-case forms until you have users who can resolve customer issues actively working in the surviving org.

 Prodly DevOps can help seed your sandbox, as well as automate the entire work migration process quickly and compliantly during an org merge.
-Check out our FREE on-demand webinar, Easier Org Merges, to see how we can help you prepare and perform your next org merge.
+Check out our FREE on-demand webinar, Easier org merges, to see how we can help you prepare and perform your next org merge.

 FAQs